atrinsarmadi/Metis_Projects/EDA/MVP.md

 The goal of this project is to use [MTA turnstile data](http://web.mta.info/developers/turnstile.html) in order to optimize WTWY street team placement by the subway station entrances.
 The street team is directed to gather email addresses from people, which will be used to send out free gala tickets.
 The target audience is people who are passionate about WTWY goals and would contribute to the organization.

 ## DATA Analysis
 To explore this goal, I gathered turnstile data from March to June 2019.
-These months were chosen since the gala is held in the beginning of the summer, so it offers street team 3-4 months to promote the event and gather email addresses.
+These months were chosen since the gala is held at the beginning of the summer each year, so it offers street team 3-4 months to promote the event and gather email addresses.
 One assumption is that this event is held pre-pandemic, hence I chose 2019 as the year to gather data from.

 ## Initial Findings
 The initial findings target first part of the problem which is discovering the locations and times where street teams can meet with the most number of people hence increasing the chance of gathering most email addresses.
 The first figure shows the cumulative traffic per station between the months of March and June in 2019.